Bask in the glow of striking sunsets at Wilpena Pound | Adam Bruzzone

 Experience it yourself:

 Flinders Ranges Art Expedition: Want to combine your love of art with your love of the wilderness?
 Our Flinders Ranges Art Expedition is the perfect way to capture the inspiration of the Flinders Ranges in an outback camping setting.
-Guided by Wes Moule, this artistic itinerary takes artists to some of the most scenic locations in the Flinders Ranges.
+This artistic itinerary takes artists to some of the most scenic locations in the Flinders Ranges.
 Led by art teacher Michael Herron with comfortable outback camping, this trip allows both amateur and professional artists to capture the inspiration of the Flinders Ranges.
 The arid ranges of Australia offer some of the finest scenery anywhere in the world.
-The combination of spectacular peaks, rugged gorges and the rich colours of the desert under different lifghts offer artists a stunning visual palette.
+The combination of spectacular peaks, rugged gorges and the rich colours of the desert under different lights offer artists a stunning visual palette.

 Home to the Murray River: one of the world's longest navigable rivers.